NoBrainerORM/nobrainer.io/docs/differences_from_other_orms.md

 * `has_many` associations are read-only.
 Writable `has_many` associations are
   leaky abstractions and are thus not implemented to keep sane semantics.
   Therefore there is no `has_and_belongs_to_many` associations.
-Read the [associations section](/docs/associations) on how to create your own join table.
+Read the [Associations](/docs/associations) section on how to create your own join table.
 * Upon `save()`, validations are performed after the `before_save` callbacks because it became a common pattern to use `before_save` callbacks to modify model data.
 Validations should thus be performed after such callbacks.